 The payment at maturity will not be adjusted based on the original issue price you pay for the notes.
 If you purchase notes at a price that differs from the principal amount of the notes, then the return on your investment in such notes held to the maturity date will differ from, and may be substantially less than, the return on notes purchased at the principal amount.
-If you purchase your notes at a premium to the principal amount and hold them to the maturity date, the return on your investment in the notes will be lower than it would have been had you purchased the notes at the principal amount or a discount to the principal amount.
-In addition, the impact of the maximum payment amount and the buffer level on the return on your investment will depend upon the price you pay for your notes relative to the principal amount.
-For example, if you purchase your notes at a premium to the principal amount, the maximum payment amount will permit a lower positive return on you investment in the notes than would have been the case for notes purchased at the principal amount or a discount to the principal amount.
-Similarly, the buffer level while still providing some protection for the return on the notes, will allow a greater percentage decrease in your investment in the notes than would have been the case for notes purchased at the principal amount.
+If you purchase your notes at a premium to the principal amount and hold them to the maturity date, the return on your investment in the notes will be lower than it would have been had you purchased the notes at the principal amount or at a discount to the principal amount.
+In addition, the impact of the maximum payment amount on the return on your investment will depend upon the price you pay for your notes relative to the principal amount.
+For example, if you purchase your notes at a premium to the principal amount, the maximum payment amount will permit a lower positive return on your investment in the notes than would have been the case for notes purchased at the principal amount or a discount to the principal amount.